0HMyC/p3cpk/DOCUMENTATION.md

 ## Anatomy of a CIN
 Currently, little to nothing is known about the data structure or how data is contained within CIN files.
 What is known is that most CIN files begin with a 0x20 byte long header of some sort, containing multiple unknown values.

-The speculated structure of this header is as follows:
+The assumed structure of this header is as follows:

 | Offset | Datatype | Description |
 |--------|----------|-------------|